The picture showing why and how much extra tile to buy when placing the tile order

 How Much Extra Tile to Buy?

-When planning a tile flooring project, the excitement of selecting the perfect design often takes center stage.
-But there’s an important detail that many people overlook: buying extra tiles.
-Without an adequate extra tile allowance, you could risk delays, increased costs, or mismatched tiles down the road.
-Wondering how much extra tile to buy?
+When planning a tile project, the excitement of selecting the perfect design often takes center stage.
+But there’s an important detail that many people overlook: buying extra tile.
+Without an adequate allowance, you could risk delays, increased costs, or mismatched tiles down the road.
+Wondering how much extra tile to buy and why to it?
 This guide breaks it down for you.

 1. Accounting for Installation Cuts and Errors